sbt/website/0.13/docs/offline/Combined+Pages.md

 #### How do I migrate from 0.7 to 0.10+?

 See the
-`migration page </Detailed-Topics/Migrating-from-sbt-0.7.x-to-0.10.x>`
+[migration page][Migrating-from-sbt-07x]
 first and then the following questions.

 #### Where has 0.7's `lib_managed` gone?

-By default, sbt |version| loads managed libraries from your ivy cache without copying them to a `lib_managed` directory.
+By default, sbt 0.13.2 loads managed libraries from your ivy cache without copying them to a `lib_managed` directory.
 This fixes some bugs with the previous solution and keeps your project directory small.
 If you want to insulate your builds from the ivy cache being cleared, set